INTRODUCTION

 0 - Z-RAM

-To view your current memory, type this command:
+To view your current memory and swap usage:

 free -m